andreamazza89/HTTPServer/checklist.md

 # Checklist

+- perhaps uri() could be removed from the Resource interface?
+- find a better way to compare two bytearrays so that failing tests give better information (string comparison)
 - refactor fakes that use inheritance to use interface instead
 - Refactor Request class, also ensure it handles invalid requests (i.e. at the moment it relies on empty line to read body)
  |--- also add a parse method to separate parsing from initialising